Scripts Are Tactics. Playbooks Are Strategy.

 4. Vertical-Specific Cadences

-A cybersecurity buyer and a manufacturing buyer do not respond to the same outreach sequence.
+A technology buyer and a manufacturing buyer do not respond to the same outreach sequence.
 Phase 05 builds vertical-specific cadences that adapt messaging (from Phase 03), pain anchors (from Phase 02), and proof points to each target industry.

 Each cadence follows a 14-day, 7-touchpoint structure — but the content, timing, and channel mix vary by vertical.
 Technology buyers get LinkedIn-heavy sequences with technical proof points.
 Industrial buyers get email-heavy sequences with ROI calculators and case study references.